California Overtime Law & Overtime Calculator (2024)

 Do salaried employees receive overtime in California?

-It depends on whether they're classified as exempt or non-exempt from the Federal Labor Standards Act.
+It depends on whether they are classified as exempt or non-exempt from the Federal Labor Standards Act.

 Usually, non-exempt employees are the ones paid by the hour.
 But, some salaried employees may also be non-exempt:

 If salaried employees are getting paid at least twice the minimum hourly wage for a 40-hour workweek, they are exempt from getting paid for overtime.
-However, if they're not getting paid as much, they cannot be exempt from overtime.
+However, they cannot be exempt from overtime if they are not getting paid as much.

-So, if you currently make less than $58,240 or $54,080 per year, you qualify as a non-exempt employee entitled to be paid overtime — unless you fall under exempt employees based on your position at work or choice of profession.
+So, if an employee currently makes less than $66,560 per year, they qualify as a non-exempt employee who is entitled to be paid overtime — unless they fall under exempt employees based on their position at work or choice of profession.

 Salary vs hourly employment: pros and cons